aws-samples/amazon-sagemaker-secure-mlops/README.md

 + Only some instance types are allowed to use in the notebook
 + Pre-defined notebook execution role is attached to the notebook
 + Notebook execution role enforce use of security configurations and controls (e.g. the notebook can be started only in VPC attachment mode)
-+ Notebook has write access only to the projejct-specific S3 buckets (data and model as deployed by the Data Science Environment product)
++ Notebook has write access only to the project-specific S3 buckets (data and model as deployed by the Data Science Environment product)
 + Notebook-attached EBS volume is encrypted with its own AWS KMS key
 + Notebook is started in the SageMaker VPC, subnet, and security group